Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Introduction

-In this paper, we merge the strengths of ARI with the permutation-based method of \cite{Jesse}, adapting ARI to use permutations and generalizing the method of \cite{Jesse} to make inference on arbitrary subsets of the hypotheses.
-The new method provides a lower bound for the TDP for all brain regions, allowing regions of interest to be chosen post-hoc, as in ARI, without compromising familywise error control.
+In this paper, we merge the strengths of ARI with the permutation-based method of \cite{Jesse} adapting ARI to use permutations using the approach of \cite{Jesse}.
+The new method provides a lower bound for the TDP for all brain regions, allowing regions of interest to be chosen post-hoc, as in ARI, without compromising family-wise error control.
 By using permutation-based test statistics, the method gains in power compared to the parametric version of ARI because it adapts to the correlation structure.
 Moreover, permutation tests are robust, as widely demonstrated in the neuroimaging literature \citep{Eklund, Winkler, Winkler1} and can be used when the parametric assumptions of ARI are not satisfied.
+The permutation-based post-hoc method proposed here is similar to the one offered by \cite{Neuvial3} which essentially generalized the approach of \cite{Jesse} to arbitrary subsets of the hypotheses.
+However, we also propose here an iterative approach based on the idea presented by \cite{Jesse} which uniformly improves \cite{Neuvial3}'s method in most cases.

 This paper is organized as follows.
-Section \ref{ARI} introduces the concept of closed testing based on a critical vector, revisiting results from \cite{GoemanSolari} and \cite{ARI}.
-Then, in Section \ref{methods}, we combine these results to obtain permutation-based ARI, discussing families of critical curves to be used in Section \ref{lambdaCal} and which test and permutations we recommend to use in fMRI data in Section \ref{one-sample-location-test}.
+Section \ref{ARI} introduces the concept of closed testing based on a critical vector, revisiting the results from \cite{GoemanSolari} and \cite{ARI}.
+Then, in Section \ref{methods}, we combine these results to obtain a permutation-based ARI, and its iterative version in Section \ref{iterative}.
+We discuss the families of critical curves to be used in Section \ref{lambdaCal} and which test and permutations we recommend to use in fMRI data in Section \ref{one-sample-location-test}.
 Section \ref{applications} evaluates the performance of our method in comparison with the parametric version in fMRI data.
-We validate the method using the resting-state fMRI null data of \citet{Eklund} in Section \ref{validiting-and-power-of-the-permutation-based-ari-inference}.
-Finally, we perform some simulations in Section \ref{Simulation} in order to investigate the shape of the rejection curve in the case of p-values with conservative and anti-conservative structure.
+We validate the method using the resting-state fMRI null data of \cite{Eklund} in Section \ref{validiting-and-power-of-the-permutation-based-ari-inference}.
+Finally, we perform some simulations in Section \ref{Simulation} in order to investigate the influence of the shape of the rejection curve in different scenarios.